 In the afternoon, you tour the Lama Temple, the most renowned Tibetan lamasery outside Tibet.
 Its five main halls are a stylistic blend of Han Chinese, Mongol, and Tibetan motifs.
 The highlight is encapsulated within the towering Wangfu Pavilion—a vast 55-ft high statue of Maitreya (the Future Buddha), carved from a single block of sandalwood.

 Diner tonight is a specially prepared meal of Beijing Duck, cooked to crispy perfection. ($75 per person, including a private, escorted tour, entrance fees, meals and transportation)

 Enjoy a full day at leisure to explore Beijing on your own.
-Your hotel is conveniently located, close to major attractions, restaurants and shopping.
 Your tour guide is standby to assist you with the tour information you may need about Beijing's hidden treasures, eating, playing and shopping.
 For your convenience, transportation can be arranged at a very reasonable group rate.

 China is well known as bargain shopper's paradise.
 Today, you will find out why.
 Beijing's shopping scene has undergone a dramatic change over recent years and slick department stores to co-exist with older retail outlets.
 Its vast array of retail options range from shopping malls and department stores to specialty stores, boutiques, and antique shops.